 From PJ at MKS Supply Inc., Marketer for Charter Arms comes this

 The rimless revolvers will not go into production until the first quarter 2009; expected delivery should begin in late February or early March (this is one of the reasons why there’s nothing on the web yet).
 Just like any other new innovations, it takes more time to make sure everything is as it should be.
-You’re more than welcome to check back with us at a later date to see if there are any updates to the scheduled production.
+You’re more than welcome to check back with us at a later date to see if there are any updates to the scheduled production.and this

 Charter Arms’ New Revolutionary Rimless Revolver